DoTheEvo/selfhosted-apps-docker/frigate/readme.md

 * **Dahua** - If you got decent budget, they have good stuff and very rich configuration.
   Going for that 1/1.8" sensor for good low light performance with IR being off, though dont expect magic.
-I also dealt with hikvision and sunell and dahua felt most solid and modern.
-* The cameras I am actually playing with are cheap **TP-Link** 4MP cameras.<br>
+* **TP-Link** are the cameras I am actually playing with, cheap 4MP.<br>
-  I do not have issues with them.
-Followed frigates [brand specific configuration](https://docs.frigate.video/configuration/camera_specific/#tp-link-vigi-cameras) which says to **switch all streams to H264** and **turn off Smart Coding**.
+  No issues with them.
+Followed frigates
+  [brand specific configuration](https://docs.frigate.video/configuration/camera_specific/#tp-link-vigi-cameras)
+  which says to **switch all streams to H264** and **turn off Smart Coding**.

   * [VIGI C440](https://www.tp-link.com/my/business-networking/vigi-network-camera/vigi-c440/)
-    \- fuckup as its an interior camera and I did not notice when ordering.
+    \- A fuckup as its an interior camera and I did not notice when ordering.
     It's stil outside as it's not directly on elements, survived one winter so far.
   * [VIGI C240](https://www.tp-link.com/ae/business-networking/vigi-network-camera/vigi-c240/)
-    \- cheap and exterior, enough settings to feel fine.
+    \- Cheap and outdoor, enough settings to feel fine.
-    It actually decetnly see at night without IR, but you realize its kinda lie as if something moves there its a smudge at best or invisible predator at worst.
+    It actually decently see at night without IR, but you realize its kinda lie as if something moves there its a smudge at best or invisible predator at worst.
-  * some random aliexpress camera with ptz
+  * Some random aliexpress camera given to me, it has ptz.

 Once I am running frigate and cameras for some real time... more than a year, I will decide which cameras to get long term.